|

 obs13may79

-Phoenix Chemical Engine Company receives and distributes uniforms consisting of "a gray brown shirt trimmed with red, bearing the word 'Phoenix' across the breast; a cap of dark blue, navy shape, and a white belt piped with red."
+Phoenix Chemical Engine Company received and distributed uniforms consisting of "a gray brown shirt trimmed with red, bearing the word 'Phoenix' across the breast; a cap of dark blue, navy shape, and a white belt piped with red."
 The company has thirty uniformed members and "two boys."
 (June 19, 1879)no20jun79

 horses.
-Until this time, private horses would be pressed into service for
+Until this time, private horses were pressed into service for

 obs22sep79; obs04oct79

-Fire alarm system now splits city in five divisions.
-The fifth division, indicated by a continuous ringing of the city bell, indicates one of the blocks bordering Fayetteville Street. (by November
+Fire alarm system modified with city split from four to five divisions.
+The fifth division, indicated by a continuous ringing of the city bell, indicated one of the blocks bordering Fayetteville Street. (by November

 r, 1879)obs04nov79